ProjectMilestonegroupL/MilestoneProject/README.md

 ### Google Colab

-You can run this notebook in Colab using the following link: https://colab.research.google.com/github/vita-epfl/introML-2021/blob/main/project/train.ipynb
+You can run this notebook in Colab using the following link:(https://colab.research.google.com/github/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone2/train_milestone2.ipynb)
-(remplacer par notre doc)

 **Important info:**
 - To train models much quicker, switch to a GPU runtime (*Runtime -> Change runtime type -> GPU*)